RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>12</sup> Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
 <sup>13</sup> Neither yield ye your members [as] instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members [as] instruments of righteousness unto God.
 <sup>14</sup> For sin shall not have dominion over you: for ye are not under the law, but under grace.
 <sup>15</sup> What then? shall we sin, because we are not under the law, but under grace?
-God forbid .
+God forbid.
 <sup>16</sup> Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
 <sup>17</sup> But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
 <sup>18</sup> Being then made free from sin, ye became the servants of righteousness.